aspnet/Wave/client/README.md

 parent process variables <<  presistent variables << command environment vars
 ```

-The following setenv command can be used to persist variables and configure the logdir as follows.
+The following setenv command can be used to persist variables and configure the `logdir` and a base `CWD` as follows.

 ```
 {
 	"command": "setenv",
+	"options" " {
 		"env": {
 			 "Test": "TestValue"
 			},
-	"logdir": "X:/logoutputpath"
+		"logdir": "X:/logoutputpath",
+		"cwd" : "/mnt/logs"
+	}
 }
 ```